 - My blush is from bareMinerals.

-- Mascara and eyeliner from Physicians Formula Organic Wear Line.
+- My mascara and eyeliner are from Physicians Formula Organic Wear Line.

 Hair Care

-I wanted a shampoo that was gluten-free and free of the common harsh chemicals, but that also smelled nice and made my hair soft and shiny like some of the commercial shampoos and high-end salon shampoos.
+I wanted to find a shampoo that was gluten free and didn’t contain the harsh chemicals (such as sodium lauryl sulfate, polyethylene glycol, and triclosan) that are commonly found in shampoos.
+At the same time, I wanted to find products that smelled nice and made my hair soft and shiny like some of the commercial and high-end salon shampoos out there.
 I’ve tried numerous shampoos from the internet and health food stores that just didn’t quite make the cut.
-Some of them made my hair look like straw, others didn’t seem to wash out, and I also had a brief trial with going “no poo” (using apple cider vinegar + baking soda), that made my hair feel like a pile of hay on top of a grease ball.
+Some of them made my hair look like straw; others didn’t seem to wash out.
+I also had a brief trial with going “no poo” (using apple cider vinegar + baking soda instead of shampoo), but that experiment made my hair feel like a pile of hay on top of a grease ball.

-I was really excited when I came across Acure at my Whole Foods Market (you can also buy online through links below).
-Their products are vegan, gluten and cruelty-free, and free of parabens, sulfate, silica, sodium chloride, phthalates, and synthetic fragrances.
-Additionally, they are color safe, smell nice and make my hair beautiful and shiny!
+I was really excited when I came across Acure at my local Whole Foods Market (you can also find them online through the links below).
+Their products are vegan and cruelty free, and are also free of gluten, parabens, sulfate, silica, sodium chloride, phthalates, and synthetic fragrances.
+Additionally, they are color safe, smell nice, and make my hair beautiful and shiny!

-My hair tends to be on the oily side, so I mostly use the Acure Organics Clarifying Shampoo along with the Acure Organics Conditioner or the Acure Lemongrass Leave-In Conditioner.
+My hair tends to be on the oily side, so I mostly use the Acure Organics Clarifying Shampoo and Conditioner.

-Many people with Hashimoto’s may have hair that’s naturally dry and dull (mine used to be before I stabilized my thyroid), and for that, I love Acure Organics Moisturizing Shampoo and the Acure Organics Repair Conditioner.
-I will use this combination when I want to give my hair an extra boost of shine or when I want some deep conditioning (plus it smells beautiful!).
+Many people with Hashimoto’s may have hair that’s naturally dry and dull (mine used to be before I stabilized my thyroid hormone levels), and for that, I love Acure Organics Moisturizing Shampoo and Conditioner.
+I use this combination when I want to give my hair an extra boost of shine, or when I want some deep conditioning.
+(As a bonus, it smells wonderful!)

-For people with tangled hair (often a first symptom of an underactive thyroid), I recommend Acure Lemongrass Leave In Conditioner and the Tangle Teezer brush.
-These two together did wonders for me when my hair was tangled, and I still like to keep my brush with me at all times, especially when I travel!
+For people with tangled hair (often a tell-tale sign of an underactive thyroid), I recommend the Acure conditioner and the Tangle Teezer brush.
+These two together did wonders for me when my hair was tangled, and I still like to keep my brush with me at all times, especially when I travel.

 Skin Care